Tay (chatbot): Legacy

-In December 2016, Microsoft released Tay's successor, a chatterbot named Zo.
+In December 2016, Microsoft released Tay's successor, a chatbot named Zo.
 Satya Nadella, the CEO of Microsoft, said that Tay "has had a great influence on how Microsoft is approaching AI," and has taught the company the importance of taking accountability.

 In July 2019, Microsoft Cybersecurity Field CTO Diana Kelley spoke about how the company followed up on Tay's failings: "Learning from Tay was a really important part of actually expanding that team's knowledge base, because now they're also getting their own diversity through learning".

+Unofficial revival

+Gab, an alt-tech social media platform, has launched a number of chatbots, one of which is named Tay and uses the same avatar as the original.